enzedonline/quill-blot-formatter2/README.md

 >
 > Custom aspect ratios are now supported for iframes.
 >
 > Each iframe now gets a unique proxy image for touch screen compatibility.
 Proxy images now exist in the Quill container rather than the end of the document body for compatibility with scrollable editors.

-If you use a scrollable editor, make sure to set the container overflow to `hidden`.
-See [Scrollable Editors](#scrollable-editors) below for mre information.
+:warning: If you use a scrollable editor, make sure to set the container overflow to `hidden`.
+See [Scrollable Editors](#scrollable-editors) below for more information.

 When adding a video to the editor content, blot-formatter-2 will assign it a transparent 'proxy-image' mask to prevent interaction with the iframe content.
 Clicking this proxy image will activate the formatter overlay for that video.